Terrence Jones

-Terrence Alexander Jones (born January 9, 1992) is an American professional basketball player for the Kaohsiung Steelers of the Taiwanese P. League+.
+Terrence Alexander Jones (born January 9, 1992) is an American professional basketball player who last played for Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Kentucky Wildcats.

 High school career

 Jones was ranked the No. 8 player in the class of 2010 by Scout.com, the No. 9 player in the ESPNU 100, and the No. 13 player by Rivals.com.
 Jones led Jefferson High School to three straight Oregon class 5A state championships between his sophomore and senior years.
 As a junior in 2008–09, he averaged 32 points, 13 rebounds, five assists, three blocks and three steals per game.
 As a senior in 2009–10, he averaged 30 points, 14 rebounds and 6 assists per game.

 On January 20, 2010, he was named in the Junior National Select Team to compete in the 2010 Nike Hoop Summit at the Rose Garden in Portland, Oregon, on April 10.
 He was also selected to play in the 2010 McDonald's All-American Game and the 2010 Jordan Brand Classic.